Document

 - to give written notice to the local housing authority that the offender wishes the authority to review the penalty charge notice;

-- how payment of the penalty charge must be made;
+- how payment of the penalty charge must be made, and,

-- the person to whom, and the address (including if appropriate any email address) at which, a notice requesting a review may be sent and to which any representations relating to the review may be addressed; and
+- the person to whom, and the address (including if appropriate any email address) at which, a notice requesting a review may be sent and to which any representations relating to the review may be addressed.

-For a first offence, the Council will impose a penalty charge of £2,500 and an early payment (within 14 days of the penalty charge notice with the day on which the penalty charge notice is served) will be reduced by 50% making £1,250 payable.
+8. For a first offence, the Council will impose a penalty charge of £2,500 early payment (within 14 days of the date on which the penalty charge notice is served) it will result in the charge being reduced by 50%, to £1,250.

-Should the Council receive a request from the landlord for the review of a penalty charge within 28 days (beginning with the day on which the penalty charge notice is served), a review shall be undertaken by the Head of Environmental Health and Licensing and the Head of Legal and Democratic Services.
-They will review the penalty charge and take into account all representations made.
+10. Should the Council receive a request from the landlord for the review of a penalty charge within 28 days (beginning with the day on which the penalty charge notice is served), a review shall first be undertaken by the Head of Environmental Health and Licensing, and then the Head of Legal and Democratic Services.
+Together, both Heads of Service will review the penalty charge and take into account all representations made.
 All representations will be considered on their own merits; in particular, the following may be considered relevant in deciding any reduction in the charge made:

-- Internal failed preventative measures – in cases of national agents / landlords / businesses where due to internal processes failing local office has breached regulations.
+- Failed internal preventative measures – in cases of national agents / landlords / businesses where due to a failure of internal processes, a local office has breached the 2015 Regulations.

-- Good attitude and cooperation with the Council – in cases where the landlord has cooperated fully with the Council in investigating the breach of the regulations.
+- Cooperation with the Council – in cases where the landlord has cooperated fully with the Council in investigating the breach of the regulations.

-- Immediate and voluntary remediation – when the offence was brought to the attention of the landlord they immediately rectified any breach of the regulations.
+- Immediate and voluntary remediation – when the offence was brought to the attention of the landlord they immediately rectified any breach of the 2015 Regulations.

 - No previous history of non-compliance with other housing legislation – if this is a first breach of any housing related legislation.